lj3954/quickemu-rs/README.md

 This project depends on QEMU version 7.0.0 or later.
 Supporting older releases would require quite a bit of extra work, and few people still use these releases.
 If your system has an older version of QEMU, this project is not for you.

+The feature flag `qemu_8_1` requires QEMU 8.1.0 or later, and is enabled by default.
+If you have a previous version of QEMU, building from source will be required until a binary is provided without the feature flag.

 Currently, the requirements for QEMU features are the same as the original quickemu project.
 This may change, however.
 It is recommended to use a build of QEMU that enables all of the features that would be used in GUI frontends to QEMU.
 The requirement of certain QEMU features will not be treated as a bug.